dleopold/optimTFE/README.md

 The optimTFE_leaflet_map and optimTFE_explorer tools allow for spatial data exploration using the algorithm output and associated spatial data.
 All spatial data must be in .shp or .gpkg format.

 #### Vignettes
-Vignettes can be viewed in the [Vignettes folder] (https://code.usgs.gov/pierc/optimTFE/-/tree/main/vignettes?ref_type=heads) and provide documentation for using the optimTFE algorithm and tools for exploring optimTFE outputs.
+Vignettes can be viewed in the [Vignettes folder](https://code.usgs.gov/pierc/optimTFE/-/tree/main/vignettes?ref_type=heads) and provide documentation for using the optimTFE algorithm and tools for exploring optimTFE outputs.
+The [.html version](https://code.usgs.gov/pierc/optimTFE/-/tree/release-candidate/doc?ref_type=heads) can also be downloaded and viewed.